robinsonha/TBI_project_MIMIC_validation_MC/README.md

 # TBI_project_MC
 # Statistical and Machine Learning Analysis Repository

-This repository is private and contains R Markdown files for preprocessing of MIMIC-IV data and validation of models.
+This repository is contains R Markdown files for preprocessing of MIMIC-IV data and validation of models.

 ## Repository Structure